 We began cooking extra large meals on weekends just so we would have a few left over meals to freeze for dinners through the week.
 Half for my husband to take to work and the other half for me to have after a long day of work… or as things changed, instead of having to run around trying to cook dinner with a baby or toddler to attend to on my own.

-More recently our freezer cooking has become something more structured, both for husband’s work dinners and for the convenience of me now working from home and taking care of the kids.
+Our freezer cooking progressed from here and has become something more structured, both for husband’s work dinners and for the convenience of me now working from home and taking care of the kids.
 We now set aside an afternoon around once or twice a month to load up the freezer full of dinners.
-Sometimes less often if we manage to make a couple of left overs to freeze on the weekends.
+Sometimes less often if we manage to make a couple of leftovers to freeze on the weekends.